LTUC/amman-dotnet-401d2/Resources/deployment.md

        - Connection Strings go in here
      - Add a connection string (type should be SQLAzure)
        - Remove the quotes from the connection string.
+8. Find your App Server's virtual IP address and add that to your firewall rules within your SQL database.
+    - Within your specific Azure App Service overview, select the "Properties" tab (located under Settings).
+    - Locate your virtual IP address
+    - Navigate back to your SQL database and add a new Firewall rule
+    - Add the virtual IP address into the rule.
+Save the rule.
+9. Test your URL and confirm your website is running.
+Don't forget to test a page that requires a database call.

 ## How to update your deployed Application
   - Databases